 Recommendation to Start Your Multi-Channel Recruitment Campaign

 Designing and implementing a multi-channel campaign can be a project that demands time and effort from you and your recruitment team.
 It may also seem to be expensive and it often requires resources that are not easily available at your institution.
-At 11 Academia Networks this month we have designed a special promotion package to help your institution implement a successful multi-channel campaign.
-Thanks to our experience from last spring with the summer schools, we decided to implement our knowledge in content marketing, social media promotion and online listing to promote masters and PhDs.
+At INOMICS we have designed a special promotion to help your institution implement a successful multi-channel campaign.
+Thanks to our experience from last spring with the summer schools, we decided to implement our knowledge in content marketing, social media promotion and online listing to promote masters, PhDs, courses and online learning offers.
 From past campaigns, our customers attributed around 10% of the campaign results to our multichannel offer.
 If you are interested in booking a multichannel campaign for your program, you can contact us at firstname.lastname@example.org

 The Top Jobs in Macroeconomics and Monetary Economics